Fluffernuttersandwich/Better7D2DbyFNS/README.md

 <img width="1536" height="1024" alt="grocery1" src="https://github.com/user-attachments/assets/cd4cd04f-011d-4fc5-b2d6-02f8d7f89d25" />

 Also, I'm the sort of person old enough to remember when PC Gaming required an above 8th grade literacy level.

 Man, I miss those days.

+**What it comes down to is this:**

+Your boy Fin is passionate about modding.

+You'll see NPCs regurgitate platitudes like "he just needs to touch grass", but those people don't have souls.

+Modding is important to me.
+Yet, I am all for making the process more convenient for users.
+Wabbajack has made it the easiet it's ever been, but it still requires a sense of ownership.

+**If a user is unwillingly to read and follow the directions, _they do not deserve the deluxe modded experience_.**

-## Remeber kids, Gatekeeping is not a curse-word, it's your civic duty!
+## Remember kids, Gatekeeping is not a curse-word, it's your civic duty!

 <img width="1024" height="1536" alt="Gatekeep2" src="https://github.com/user-attachments/assets/99b2156a-6857-43c5-a4a9-6b57a72750d3" />